puzzlelang/puzzlelang.github.io/chapters/GUIDES.md

 # CLI

 For using the PUZZLE CLI, you need npm and Node installed on your computer.
-If not already present, download them here:

-...

 Step 1: Install PUZZLE with npm